warroyo/pks-autoscale/readme.md

 ## Obtaining Required Promethues info

-when using reliability view you can get the prometheus info from opsman.
+when using healthwatch you can get the prometheus info from opsman.

-* prometheus server - reliability view tile -> status -> TSDB . prometheus will be on that IP on port `4449`
+* prometheus server -Healthwatch tile -> status -> TSDB . prometheus will be on that IP on port `4450`
-* prometheus client cert & key - reliability view tile -> credentials -> Tsdb Client Mtls. there will be two values in this entry. these will be used below in the `env.vars` file.
+* prometheus client cert & key - Healthwatch tile -> credentials -> Tsdb Client Mtls. there will be two values in this entry. these will be used below in the `env.vars` file.

 ## Create the env vars file